samoyi/note/Theories/Languages/JavaScript/UnderstandJS/Client-Side JavaScript Timeline/ProgramExecutionPhase.md

-## two phases
-### First phase
+# Program execution phase

-document content is loaded and the scripts code is run.
+First phase, document content is loaded and the scripts code is run.
-### Second phase
 Once the document is loaded and all scripts have run, JavaScript execution enters its second phase.
 This phase is asynchronous and event-driven.

 ## single-threaded execution model
 1. Both core JavaScript and client-side JavaScript have a single-threaded execution model.
 Scripts and event handlers are (or must appear to be) executed one at a time without concurrency.
 This keeps JavaScript programming simple
-2. HTML5 defines “WebWorkers” which serve as a kind of a background thread, but clientside JavaScript still behaves as if it is strictly single-threaded.
+2. HTML5 defines “WebWorker” which serve as a kind of a background thread, but clientside JavaScript still behaves as if it is strictly single-threaded.
 Even when concurrent execution is possible, client-side JavaScript cannot ever detect the fact that it is occurring.